 What are the emerging niches within the nursing field?

 After completing an online nursing degree in Pittsburgh, preparing for the job market involves several key steps.
-First, obtain your nursing license by passing the NCLEX-RN exam, which is required for all registered nurses in Pennsylvania.
-According to the Pennsylvania State Board of Nursing, licensing is essential before practicing.
+First, ensure you pass the NCLEX-RN exam, required to become a licensed registered nurse in Pennsylvania.
+According to the Pennsylvania State Board of Nursing, the pass rate for first-time test takers was around 87% in 2023, indicating strong credentialing standards.

 What are the top skills employers look for in nursing degree graduates in Pittsburgh?